What’s in a Child Protection Policy?

 To collaborate with stakeholders and community members:

 Maintain consistent communication from program leadership to all stakeholders and outline your organization’s commitment to preventing child sexual abuse.
 Leadership should provide continual communication about your child safety mission with those inside and outside your organization.
-Ongoing communication and transparency transforms policy into practice by building awareness on abuse prevention efforts.
+Ongoing communication and transparency transforms policy into practice by building awareness of abuse prevention efforts.

 Engage with community partners to discuss child abuse prevention efforts, the sharing of resources and expertise, coordination of training events, and working together to identify and address community needs and gaps in services.
 Leadership’s conversations with community members should focus on building awareness and knowledge around child sexual abuse prevention.
 Communication should also allow space for insight and feedback from members of the community to improve prevention efforts.